Tired feet tell a story of hunger and despair in drought-affected Somalia

 In spring 2022, first thousands, then hundreds of thousands, and eventually millions of Ukrainians crossed the border to neighbouring countries in search of safety.
 Even more Ukrainians are living as internally displaced people.
 We documented the refugee crisis and aid deliveries on the spot for three weeks.

 2 March 2022.
-In east Ukraine, the main street of the small village of Barabás is calm, despite Europe going through its worst crisis since World War II.
+In east Hungary, the main street of the small village of Barabás is calm, despite Europe going through its worst crisis since World War II.
 The border is just a few minutes’ drive away, and on the other side, in Ukraine, Russia’s brutal war of aggression is raging.

 The local village house in Barabás has been turned into a refugee shelter, where Ukrainians who’ve left their homes and crossed the border can find safety.
 From there, they continue towards the Hungarian capital Budapest.